oracle-livelabs/database/datapump-x-platform-migration/00-Introduction/introduction.md

 - Oracle 19c      – /u01/app/oracle/product/19
 - Oracle 21c      – /u01/app/oracle/product/21

-The workshop also contains 6 different databases for running the various upgrade and migration scenarios in each lab.
+The workshop also contains 6 different databases for running various upgrade and migration scenarios.
+Today's HOL session will use the UPGR 11.2.0.4 database as source and create a PDB3 in the 21c CDB3.

 - UPGR – 11.2.0.4 database (non-CDB)
 - FTEX – 11.2.0.4 database (non-CDB)